smcalilly/js-intro-NICAR-2022/lesson.md

 We'll go deeper into functions in a bit, and make our own.

 #### Variable
 We're gonna keep using the console to see the results of our code, but we're gonna write our code in a script that runs on the page.
-In your (TODO: name this folder), open the `console.js`
+In your (TODO: name this folder), open the `console.js`.
+(TODO: finish this instruction.)

 You can set the string to what's called a **variable**, and then pass that variable into the `console.log`:
 ```javascript